struckbylightning/Notepad/_posts/2018-04-30-Fieldset-Dynamic-Lightning-Input-Output-Form-Apexless-Reusable-Component.md

 tags: 'LightningComponent,reusable component,AdminsFavorite'
 ---

-Are you using LeX?
+-Are you using LeX?
-Do you need to show few input fields only on basis of certain filter criteria (can\`t create new recordtype)?
+-Do you need to show few input fields only on basis of certain filter criteria (can\`t create new recordtype)?
-Want to  have flexibility to add/remove/reorder the displayed fields?
+-Want to  have flexibility to add/remove/reorder the displayed fields?
-Also need flexibility to change the title/icon of the form component?
+-Also need flexibility to change the title/icon of the form component?
-Added flexibility of having the form support both output(read-only) / input(Create / Update) will not hurt?
+-Added flexibility of having the form support both output(read-only) / input(Create / Update) will not hurt?

-If answer to above question is yes look no further, below component is match made in heaven.
+### If answer to above question is yes look no further, below component is match made in heaven, as it will let you to do the following,

-You\`ll be able to declare fields in fieldset and leaverage appbuilder to drag and configure the components onto the record pages you wish, just that simple!
+1. Let you declare the fields for component in fieldset

+2. Leaverage appbuilder to drag and drop it onto record pages of your choice.
+   -Configure the components attributes(object, title, icon, mode(Input/Output) )
+   -Filter conditions when the component need to be shown.

+3. Here\`s how it looks,
+	-Input Mode
+    -Output Mode

 Unmanaged Package Link - https://login.salesforce.com/packaging/installPackage.apexp?p0=04t7F0000051Ca0

 Demo -
 ![fieldsetFormLC.gif]({{site.baseurl}}/images/fieldsetFormLC.gif)

+Code Snippets -

 ```html
 <aura:component implements="flexipage:availableForRecordHome,force:hasRecordId" access="global" controller="FieldSetController">